CleverInsight/waddle-node-sdk/README.md

 ### To Fetch correlated data

-'getEventCorrelation' method to fetch correlated data .
+`getEventCorrelation` method to fetch correlated data .

 ## Telemetry

 ### To Fetch Telemetric data of buckets

-'getBucketTelemetry' method is used to fetch telemetric data of buckets.
+`getBucketTelemetry` method is used to fetch telemetric data of buckets.

 ### To Fetch Telemetric data of metrics

-'getMetricTelemetry' method is used to fetch telemetric data of metrics.
+`getMetricTelemetry` method is used to fetch telemetric data of metrics.